-- 4.1 Concerns may be raised orally or in writing.
-Whether a written or oral report is made it is important that relevant information is provided covering:- - your name and a contact point.
-As referred to above it will be more difficult for the Council to pursue issues if concerns have been expressed anonymously.

-- the background and history of the concern (giving relevant dates and names and positions of those who may have contributed to your concern. - the reason why you are particularly concerned about the situation. - 4.2 You may invite your trade union, professional association representative or a friend to be present during any meetings or interviews in connection with the concerns you have raised.
+- 4.1.
+Concerns may be raised orally or in writing.
+Whether a written or oral report is made, it is important that relevant information is provided covering: - Your name and a contact point.
+As referred to above, it will be more difficult for the school/academy to pursue issues if concerns have been expressed anonymously. - The background and history of the concern, giving relevant dates and names and positions of those who may have contributed to your concern. - The reason why you are particularly concerned about this situation. - 4.2.
+You may invite your trade union, professional association representative or a friend to be present during any meetings or interviews in connection with the concerns you have raised.